HoiJean/djangoforbeginners-book/manuscript/ch2.md

 (helloworld) $ git push -u origin master
 ~~~~~~~~

 Now if you go back to your Bitbucket page and refresh it, you'll see the code is now online!
+Click on the "Source" tab on the left to see it all.

 ![Bitbucket overview](images/02_bitbucket_overview.png)